isc-projects/kea/doc/sphinx/arm/ctrl-channel.rst

 configuration file that was used previously.
-This operation is useful if the configuration file has been changed by some external source; for example, a system administrator can tweak the configuration file and use this command to force Kea pick up the changes.
+This operation is useful if the configuration file has been changed by some external source; for example, a system administrator can tweak the configuration file and use this command to force Kea to pick up the changes.

-Caution should be taken when mixing this with the :isccmd:`config-set` command.
+Care should be taken when using this in conjunction with the :isccmd:`config-set` command.
 Kea remembers the location of the configuration file it was started with, and this configuration can be significantly changed using the :isccmd:`config-set` command.
 When :isccmd:`config-reload` is issued after :isccmd:`config-set`, Kea attempts